Client: Andy Nickerson, Andy Nickerson Photography

 As Andy and Debbie wanted to showcase their work in-situ in clients homes (an important differentiator for them), they spent a lot of time getting in touch with past clients to create powerful examples for their website.
 They’ve also been much more proactive in asking for reviews at the end of each assignment.
 They now incorporate this into a thank you card.
 And, while they’ve been big fans of Facebook, they now use Instagram too as that’s where they feel their next generation of customer will be looking for evidence.

-Of all the leaks they’ve addressed via the Masterplan course, Andy feels that having the courage to create an attractive trial offer for clients has seen the biggest transformation in the business.
+Of all the leaks they’ve addressed via the Watertight Webschool courses, Andy feels that having the courage to create an attractive trial offer for clients has seen the biggest transformation in the business.

 He adds, “Giving away our time seemed counter intuitive but, with a newborn shoot they spend a lot more time with us, they get to know us — it’s an experience and it really helped build the relationship.
 The better the rapport, the better the experience — and the chance of referring us on to family and friends, and ultimately, sales.”

-After a busy year on the Masterplan course, Andy wants to consolidate what they’ve learnt from last year but is hugely excited at the potential they’ve created.
+After a busy year working through the book’s companion courses, Andy wants to consolidate what they’ve learnt from last year but is hugely excited at the potential they’ve created.
 “We now know it works — so how far can we take it?
 But first we want to squeeze every ounce of potential out of the studio we already run — and every ounce of profit frankly.
-Because, another benefit of the Masterplan course is that it teaches you that there are some things it’s just not worth wasting money on.
+Because, another benefit of Watertight Marketing is that it teaches you that there are some things it’s just not worth wasting money on.
 It makes you measure — and question — was that right?”